rstudio/rstudio-global-2021-program/README.md

 3. Submit your changes as a PR and someone on the program committee will approve ASAP.

+**You don't need to run any of the scripts in this repo**--just edit your Markdown file and provide the headshot.

-You may submit as many changes/PRs as you want, up until the deadline of [TODO].
+You may submit as many changes/PRs as you want, up until the deadline of January 1.

-If you have any questions please do not hesitate to ask on the [\#rstudio-global-2021-speakers Slack channel](https://rstudio.slack.com/archives/C01CWSPESJD) or file an issue!
+Thank you again for your participation!